Cost of Living Comparison Between Sweden and India Cost of Living Comparison Between Sweden and India

 Which country has higher housing costs?

-Rent in Sweden beats India across the board, especially in major cities.
+Rent in Sweden is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or Sweden?
+Is $1,000 a realistic budget in India or in Sweden?

-In India, $1,000 covers most cities easily.
-In Sweden, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in Sweden it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

 Sweden vs other spots: cost of living compared